James Tedesco: 2016

 Tedesco started the 2016 season by scoring 2 tries against the New Zealand Warriors in round 1 and his first career hat-trick against the Manly Warringah Sea Eagles in round 2.
 He suffered a shoulder injury in round 9, making him unavailable for the City Origin side.
 At the time of his injury he was the competition's leading try-scorer.

 Considered a certainty to play for New South Wales in the first match of the State of Origin series, he was unavailable due to injury, and was not selected for the second when he returned from injury only weeks before.
 Making his debut in game 3, he ran for 258 metres, the most of any player in the game, as NSW won their only match of the series.
-Gus Gould got a bit excited when Teddy was running the ball towards the try line in the final moments of the game, keeping the viewers on the edge of their seats by famously shouting "go teddy!".
 It was said he "Showed enough in 80 minutes to suggest the No.1 jersey will be his for many years to come."

 With Wests Tigers fighting to make the semis towards the end of the year, Tedesco had his jaw broken in a tackle from Ryan James, ending his season.

 He recovered to represent the Prime Minister's XIII against Papua New Guinea, but left the field with concussion in the first half.

 He scored 14 tries in 17 matches with the Tigers.
 He was named the fullback in the Dally M team of the year.